Two studies released this month which focus specifically on meditation in the corporate environment:

 #1 Creative Thinking

-The outcome of a study by cognitive psychologist Lorenza Colzato and fellow researchers at Leiden University (published 19 April in the open access journalist ‘Frontiers in Cognition’) found certain meditation techniques can promote heightened creative thinking.
+The outcome of a study by cognitive psychologist Lorenza Colzato and fellow researchers at Leiden University, published 19 April in the open-access journal ‘Frontiers in Cognition’, found certain meditation techniques can promote heightened creative thinking.

 The study investigated the influences of different types of meditative techniques on the two main ingredients of creativity: divergent and convergent styles of thinking.